AlixPlisov/easymator/README.md

 What is it?
 -----------

-The Easymator is a project for automating workflows.
+The Easymator is a Python(Flask) project for automating workflows.
 After filling in the fields on the HTML page, it automatically finds the necessary data in the Gmail and sends the correctly formatted data to Google Sheets.